lerndevops/ansible/yaml/README.md

-## Introduction
+## YAML Introduction

 > **YAML is a human-readable data serialization standard that can be used in conjunction with all programming languages and is often used to write configuration files**

-> **YAML stands for "YAML Ain't Markup Language" (YAML) is a data serialization language that has steadily increased in popularity over the last few years.**
+> **YAML stands for `YAML Ain't Markup Language` (YAML) is a data serialization language that has steadily increased in popularity over the last few years.**

 > **It is less complex and ungainly than XML or JSON, but provides similar capabilities.
 It essentially allows you to provide powerful configuration settings, without having to learn a more complex code type like CSS, JavaScript, and PHP.**

 > **YAML is built from the ground up to be simple to use.
 At its core, a YAML file is used to describe data.
 One of the benefits of using YAML is that the information in a single YAML file can be easily translated to multiple language types.**

+> **There’s another small quirk to YAML.
+All YAML files (regardless of their association with Ansible or not) can optionally begin with `---` and end with `...` This is part of the YAML format and indicates the start and end of a document.**

 ## YAML Basic Rules